icb-2025/Aplikasi-Kasir/backend/README-FIREBASE.md

 If you want, I can:
 - Add automated tests for the decrement endpoint.
 - Add a small client example that listens to RTDB changes via the regular Firebase JS SDK.

+You can add this file on folder config/ "firebase-service-account.json" and you must register on https://console.firebase.google.com -> add database -> settings -> service accounts -> Generate new private key, and you can download that file json and then you can paste in file config/firebase-service-account.json

+copyright Aplikasi-Kasir 2025©